ECHO: Event-Centric Hypergraph Operations via Multi-Agent Collaboration for Multimedia Event Extraction: Qualitative Analysis and Error Analysis

 \subsection{Output Statistics}

-We observe substantial over-generation of role bindings in the textual setting (OverGen $>1$), leading to many false positives and lower precision.
-In contrast, the visual setting shows more balanced generation (OverGen $\approx 1$), while multimedia remains moderately over-generated.
+Table~\ref{tab:ar_output_stats_echo} reports model-level Argument Role output statistics under ECHO.
+Consistent with the main results, the textual setting shows clear over-generation of role bindings (OverGen $> 1$), which contributes to many false positives and lower precision.
+By contrast, the visual setting is much closer to balanced generation (OverGen near $1$), while the multimedia setting remains moderately over-generated.